Landscaping contractors in

 Permit Requirements

-Norwalk requires permits for irrigation systems, retaining walls over 4 feet, tree removal on public property, and work within wetland setbacks.
-Building permits needed for structures, electrical permits for landscape lighting over 30 volts.
+Norwalk requires permits for irrigation systems, retaining walls over 4 feet, tree removal on public property, and work in wetland buffer zones.
+Building permits needed for structures like gazebos or permanent installations over $1,000.

 Inspection Schedule